nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

-#### What if I forgot the command format?
+#### What if I forget the command format?
 - A list of commands will be displayed after the launch of the program.
 - You can also click on the help button to view the commands.

-#### Why I cannot add a student?
+#### Why can't I add a student?
 - Check the format of your add command.
 You can refer to the pop-up message or the help page for the command format.
 - Check if the name of the new student belongs to another student.

-#### Why I cannot enroll a student to a tutorial group?
+#### Why can't I enroll a student to a tutorial group?
-- Check whether the specified student and tutorial group exist.
+- Check whether the specified student and tutorial group exists.
-- Check if you input the correct student name.
+- Check if you have entered the correct student name.
--
-#### What if I just want to modify one field of a student?
-Do I need to type out the rest fields?
-- The student edit command supports any number of field changes.
-Omit the fields you do not wish to change.

-#### How to remove the student filter?

-####

 ---